Fascinating Stats from the Ultra-Trail running event

-The Ultra-Trail Australia 50 was introduced in 2013 and has quickly stepped out of the shadow of the 100km event to become an iconic event in its own right.
-As a shorter ultra, UTA50 is a perfect race for runners taking on their first ultra.
-This challenging 50km course follows the second half of the 100km route through the Kedumba Valley.
+The Ultra-Trail Australia 50 was introduced in 2013.
+The race has quickly stepped out of the shadow of the 100km event.
+Therefore, has become an iconic event in its own right.
+Secondly, as a shorter ultra the UTA50 is a perfect race for runners taking on their first ultra.
+Thirdly, this challenging 50km course follows the second half of the 100km route through the Kedumba Valley.

-The UTA22 was introduced in 2016 and is the perfect introduction for new runners wanting to try out trail running and be part of the incredible vibe of the Ultra-Trail Australia party.
+The UTA22 begun in 2016 and is the perfect intro for new runners wanting to try out trail running.
+Secondly, to be part of the vibe of the Ultra-Trail Australia party.

-CENIC WORLD UTA951
+SCENIC WORLD UTA951

-The Scenic World UTA951 is an invitation only event limited to 30 runners.
-It is a time trial up the infamous Furber Stairs – the finish of the other Ultra-Trail Australia events.
+The Scenic World UTA951 is an invite only event limited to 30 runners.
+It is a time trial up the infamous Furber Stairs – However, it finishes in the same spot as the other Ultra-Trail Australia events.

 In other words, 951 stairs in 1.2km!!